Road to fighting climate change is through climate justice: PM Modi | Science-Environment

 ''I'd like to draw attention to two aspects - togetherness and innovation.
 Sustainable development will only be achieved by collective efforts,'' he asserted.

+The prime minister specifically mentioned about disaster management capabilities.
+He said that this requires focus on human resource development and technology.
+As part of the Coalition for Disaster Resilient Infrastructure, "we are working in this direction", Modi said.

+He assured that India is ready to do whatever possible to further sustainable development. ''Our human centric approach could be a force multiplier for global good,'' the prime minister said.

-The World Sustainable Development Summit (WSDS) is the annual flagship event of The Energy and Resources Institute (TERI).
-Instituted in 2001, the Summit series has marked 20 years in its journey of making 'sustainable development' a globally shared goal.
+The WSDS is the annual flagship event of The Energy and Resources Institute (TERI).
+Instituted in 2001, the summit series has marked 20 years in its journey of making 'sustainable development' a globally shared goal.
+The theme of the three-day-long summit this year is 'Redefining our common future: Safe and secure environment for all'.

+The virtual inaugural session was attended by Mohamed Irfaan Ali, President of the Cooperative Republic of Guyana, James Marape, Prime Minister of Papua New Guinea, Mohamed Nasheed, Speaker of the People's Majlis, Republic of Maldives and Amina J Mohammed, Deputy Secretary-General, United Nations, among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)